Mammalian Manufacturing of Biologics

 What is a recombinant antibody?

 A recombinant antibody is a monoclonal antibody produced in vitro by genetic engineering techniques.
-The production is achieved by inserting the genes coding for the antibody into a host cell (bacteria, yeast or mammalian cells) that will act as a factory and produce large quantities of the antibody.
+The production is achieved by inserting the genes coding for the antibody into a host cell that will act as a factory and produce large quantities of the antibody.

 What are the main applications of monoclonal antibodies?

-- Cancer therapy: monoclonal antibodies can be used to treat cancer by targeting specific antigens on cancer cells, which can help kill the cancer cells or prevent their growth.
+1. Cancer therapy: monoclonal antibodies can be used to treat cancer by targeting specific antigens on cancer cells, which can help kill the cancer cell or prevent their growth.

-- Autoimmune diseases: monoclonal antibodies can be used to treat autoimmune diseases, such as rheumatoid arthritis, by targeting specific proteins that contribute to the disease.
+2. Autoimmune diseases and Infectious diseases (such as rheumatoid arthritis or COVID-19): monoclonal antibodies can be used to treat many pathologies by targeting specific proteins that contribute to the diseases.

-- Diagnostics: monoclonal antibodies can be used in diagnostic tests to detect specific proteins or other molecules in blood or other body fluids.
+3. Diagnosis: monoclonal antibodies can be used in diagnosis tests to detect specific proteins or other molecules in blood or other body fluids.

 Discover more applications of recombinant monoclonal antibodies in our dedicated blog post: What are monoclonal antibodies and their therapeutic applications?